Planning Overlays: The Hidden Deal-Killers Lurking in Your Dream Property

 You want to modernise or significantly alter the exterior

 These overlays preserve specific architectural styles.
-Perfect for character lovers… painful for renovators.
+Perfect for character lovers, painful for renovators, a wild challenge for clever architects!

 10. Public Acquisition Overlay (PAO)